 Neighborhood: Central Square, Cambridge.

-Food: If you are looking for recommendations I suggest taking a look at Boston Eater
+Food: For recommendations I suggest checking out Boston Eater

 - “Series of Portraits” by @jesusmanuelart / Jesus Manuel, (Jesus Manuel Pizzarro website) .Utility Box in front of Cambridge City Hall at 795 Massachusetts Ave.